 Learn how to calm your body

-Learn how to view your highly sensitive nature in a positive rather than negative light.
+Learn how to view your highly sensitive person nature in a positive rather than negative light.
 Try the reframing technique, to remind yourself of the positive traits of your personality trait by focusing on your positive attributes.

 A quick way to soothe yourself is to take some slow, long deep breaths that enable your system to relax.
 This helps you calm your heart rate, naturally ‘breathing’ out the tension and relaxing your frazzled nerves and senses.